vippsas/vipps-recurring-api/vipps-recurring-api.md

 See
 [landing page](https://developer.vippsmobilepay.com/docs/common-topics/landing-page)
-from Knowledge base, for more details about the landing page.
+from Knowledge base, for more details.

 **Please note:** If payment should be required to activate an agreement, you need to specify an initial charge.
 If you are dealing with physical goods, this should be a RESERVE_CAPTURE, but for digital goods where the customer instantly gains access, DIRECT_CAPTURE might be easier to manage.